akhilpanchal/akhilpanchal.github.io/content/posts/the-lost-coast.md

 ### The Power of Silence and Solitude

 On the second day, Zora led the way with her boundless energy, a silent guide to what it meant to be free in this space.
-There were long stretches where none of us spoke, the only sounds being her paws on the stones and the waves meeting the shore.
-This silence was not empty, but full—full of everything we normally drown out.
-The roar of the ocean replaced the hum of our phones, and the distant cry of birds filled in for the conversations we so often use to fill silence.
+Around her neck was a small bell, its soft chime blending with the natural soundscape.
+It was a pleasing, constant note, ringing just above the hush of the waves and the rustle of the wind.
+Unlike the harsh sounds of civilization, Zora's bell was a reminder of companionship and life, a gentle pulse in the background of our journey.
+There were long stretches where none of us spoke, the only sounds being the soothing chime of her bell and the endless crash of the ocean.

 In those quiet spaces, it became clear: the Lost Coast strips you of distractions and forces you to confront your own thoughts.
 The natural world is indifferent to your plans, your ambitions, your deadlines.
 It simply is.
 And in its simplicity, there is a clarity that’s hard to find in the frenzy of daily life.